sankalp7654/Excel_To_CSV/README.md

 please provide the input path like
 /Users/xyz/Desktop/sankalp.xls

-Please provide the output path like /Users/xyz/Desktop/
+Please provide the output path like:
+/Users/xyz/Desktop/